caspermeijn/onvifviewer/README.md

       height="80">](https://play.google.com/store/apps/details?id=net.meijn.onvifviewer)

 ## Flatpak
 On most Linux desktops you can install the application using Flatpak.

-First install Flatpak itself using the instructions on their [website](https://www.flatpak.org/setup/).
+1) First install Flatpak itself using the instructions on their [website](https://www.flatpak.org/setup/).
-Then you can download the application via [this link](https://gitlab.com/caspermeijn/onvifviewer/-/jobs/artifacts/master/download?job=flatpak).
+2) Then you can install the application from the [ONVIFViewer flathub page](https://flathub.org/apps/details/net.meijn.onvifviewer).

 ## Building